 Wellfleet Student plans are designed with the goal of member satisfaction, by delivering the right care, at the right place, for the right price.
-Through a partnership with Cigna, Wellfleet provides its student members access to more than 900,000 providers at more than 6,000 facilities nationwide.
+Through a partnership with Cigna, Wellfleet provides its student members access to more than 1 million providers at over 6,000 facilities nationwide.
 In addition to having a great network partner, we have a passionate internal team that works tirelessly for our members.
 This includes customer service, a quality assurance department, and provider and clinical team, with oversight from our Chief Medical Officer.

 Wellfleet’s Payment Integrity team